atrocore/docs-old/modules/pricing.md

 {% set calculatedPrice = 150 %}
 This example sets the calculated price to a fixed value of 150.

-Example 3: With Calculation Parameter and Currency Rate
+Example 3: With Config Variable and Currency Rate

-{% if product.tax >= calculationParameter.germanTaxes and product.quantity <= calculationParameter.minimumForReseller %}
+{% if product.tax >= config.germanTaxes and product.quantity <= config.minimumForReseller %}
-    {% set calculatedPrice = productPrice.price*(1 + calculationParameter.globalTaxes) + calculationParameter.retailProfit %}
+    {% set calculatedPrice = productPrice.price*(1 + config.globalTaxes) + config.retailProfit %}
 {% else %}
-    {% set calculatedPrice = productPrice.price*calculationParameter.generalProfit + currencyRate.EUR %}
+    {% set calculatedPrice = productPrice.price*config.generalProfit + currencyRate.EUR %}
 {% endif %}

-In this example, we used our global calculation parameter to check condition and set calculatedPrice value
+In this example, we used config variables to check condition and set calculatedPrice value

 Example 4: Dynamic Calculated Price